wkolowski/Type-Theory-Wishlist/README.md

 [Decidable Equality Patterns](#decidable-equality-patterns) are non-linear patterns, i.e. patterns in which a variable `x` may appear more than once.
 This is equivalent to using `x` and `x'` instead and then checking their equality, and so use of this kind of patterns requires (and is desugared using) decidable equality.

-[Flexible Patterns](#flexible-pattern-matching) are an alternative syntax for pattern matching which depends much less on the positional ordering of constructor arguments and scrutinees (i.e. the things that are being matched on), and more on their names.
+[Flexible Patterns](#flexible-pattern-matching) are an alternative syntax for pattern matching which depends much less on the positional ordering of constructor arguments and scrutinees (i.e. the terms that are being matched on), and more on their names.

 #### [Overlapping and Order-Independent Patterns](Induction/OverlappingPatterns) <a id="overlapping-patterns"></a> [↩](#toc)